bnluong/my-react-portfolio/README.md

 ## Motivation

 After getting my feet wet with web development using React JS, I wanted to make my own porfolio website from scratch.
 So here we are.
 This repo is to show case how I built my porfolio.
+You're free to clone and examine the code but modification and retribution are not allowed.

 ## Getting Started